About Gregory Everett Link to heading

 How I Got Here Link to heading

 I fell into this area almost by accident.
 During my computer science degree, I found myself drawn to machine learning modules.
 As a football fan, I began to wonder if there were ways that the vast amount of data surrounding the sport could be utilised more effectively.
-It turns out there were, and that became the subject of my PhD.
+It turns out there were, and that became the basis of my PhD.
+From the outset, my aim was practical: to build AI and analytics that inform real-world decisions in football clubs.
+That’s now what I do day-to-day at Sport Republic.

 What fascinates me most is how football clubs make decisions.
 They’re dealing with millions of pounds worth of player assets, trying to balance performance with injury risk, and often working with incomplete information.
 It’s precisely the sort of messy, high-stakes problem that AI should be helping with.

-My research focuses on treating football teams as multi-agent systems - essentially, groups of intelligent agents (players) who need to coordinate effectively.
+My PhD research treats football teams as multi-agent systems - groups of intelligent agents (players) who need to coordinate effectively.
 I employ techniques such as reinforcement learning and graph neural networks to understand how teams collaborate and how individual player contributions impact overall performance.

 One project I’m particularly proud of involves a team selection model that accounts for player injury risks.
 The model has shown that it could reduce first-team injuries by around 13% whilst cutting the money clubs inefficiently spend on injured players by 11% and maintaining on-pitch team performance.
 For a Premier League club, that’s potentially millions saved and, more importantly, player careers protected.